rrousselGit/flutter_hooks/README.md

 }
 ```

-All widgets that desires to use an `AnimationController` will have to reimplement the creation/destruction these life-cycles from scratch, which is of course undesired.
+All widgets that desire to use an `AnimationController` will have to reimplement the creation/destruction these life-cycles from scratch, which is of course undesired.

 Dart mixins can partially solve this issue, but they suffer from other issues:

 - One given mixin can only be used once per class.
 - Mixins and the class shares the same type.
-This means that if two mixins defines a variable under the same name, the end result may vary between compilation fail to unknown behavior.
+This means that if two mixins define a variable under the same name, the end result may vary between compilation fail to unknown behavior.

 ---